StudentTraineeCenter/edu-agent/docs/PRIVACY_POLICY.md

 ## Introduction

 This Privacy Policy describes how we collect, use, and protect your personal information when you participate in testing the EduAgent application.
-This application is currently in a testing phase and uses Microsoft Azure Active Directory (Azure AD) for authentication.
+This application is currently in a testing phase and uses Supabase for authentication.

 ## Scope

-This privacy policy applies to all testers who access the EduAgent application using their personal Microsoft accounts.
+This privacy policy applies to all testers who access the EduAgent application using their accounts.
 By signing in and using the application, you acknowledge that you have read and understood this privacy policy.

 ## Information We Collect

 ### Account Information

-When you sign in with your Microsoft account, we collect the following information from your Microsoft account:
+When you sign in with your account, we collect the following information from Supabase:

-- **Azure Object ID (OID)**: A unique identifier assigned by Microsoft Azure AD
+- **User ID**: A unique identifier assigned by Supabase
-- **Email Address**: Your Microsoft account email address
+- **Email Address**: Your account email address
-- **Name**: Your display name from your Microsoft account (may include given name and family name)
+- **Name**: Your display name (may include given name and family name)
 - **Account Creation Timestamp**: The date and time when your account was first created in our system

 ### User-Generated Content